 Lucy's instruments will need to be in top shape because the mission is zooming past all of its targets at about 3.7 to 4.3 miles (6 to 7 kilometers) per second.

 Lucy will be managed by NASA's Goddard Space Flight Center in Greenbelt, Maryland and it was built by Lockheed Martin Space Systems in Denver, Colorado.
-Lucy will launch in October 2021 on a United Launch Alliance Atlas V rocket and reach the first of its Trojan targets in 2027.
-The mission cost.
+Lucy launched in October 2021 on a United Launch Alliance Atlas V rocket and will reach the first of its Trojan targets in 2027.
+The mission cost about $981 million.

 Eurybates and its tiny companion Queta will be Lucy's next targets.
 They are the first Trojan rocks that Lucy will visit, with a flyby scheduled for Aug.
 12, 2027.

 Eurybates is significantly bigger than Donaldjohanson; the large Trojan has a diameter of about 40 miles (64 km).
 Eurybates will serve as a good starting point for the mission specialists wanting a solid introduction to the Trojans.
 Astronomers think the asteroid is the largest remaining chunk of a massive collision.
 In addition, this C-type asteroid is a bit of an oddball among the Trojans because C-type asteroids are usually found in the main asteroid belt.
 Its presence in the Trojan cluster is another mystery scientists hope to answer with Lucy.

 A look at Hubble Space Telescope data taken in 2019 revealed the existence of a tiny natural satellite now dubbed Queta.
 It is estimated to be just about half a mile (1 km) in size.
 There are only a handful of known cases where Trojan asteroids have a companion.